opendatasoft/ods-documentation/source/publishing_data/managing_saved_connections/managing_saved_connections.rst

 Accessing saved connections
 ---------------------------

-Once you saved one or more connections, you can access them from the Connection page in the back office:
+Once saved, you can access your own connections from the Connections page in the back office:

 1. From the back office, select **Catalog** > **Connections**.
 2. If you want to filter connections, click **Connection type** at the top of the list, then select the desired connection type.